librazhd7/gentoo/README.md

 > [!NOTE]
 > using `arch-chroot` simplifies mounting the necessary filesystems for when using the installation media gentoo provides \
-> if you prefer the traditional mounting process and manually chrooting into the new environment:
+> for using the traditional mounting process and manually chrooting into the new environment
 ```
 mount --types proc /proc /mnt/gentoo/proc
 mount --rbind /sys /mnt/gentoo/sys